In this guide

 Registration is handled by the Gemeente Den Haag.
 Appointments are available online at the main city hall (Spui) and district offices.
 Waiting times are typically 1–3 weeks.

-Expats arriving on assignment through an international organisation should check whether their employer has a dedicated registration pathway — many of the larger institutions have agreements with the municipality that streamline the process.
+Expats arriving on assignment through an international organisation should check whether their employer has a dedicated registration pathway — many of the larger institutions have agreements with the municipality that simplify the process.
 The International Service Centre on Catsheuvel handles arrivals specifically for this group.

 Standard documentation: passport, rental contract, employment contract or proof of sufficient funds.
 BSN is issued on the day of registration.